albertdudek7/Pharmaceutical_Analysis_with_Matplotlib/README.md

 # Pymaceuticals-Matplotlib

+For the For Loop including the four most effective drug treatments, I looked at the Slack chanel for insight.
+Aaron Otto and Kendal Bergman shared their thought process and reasoning on how they came up with the structure of their for loop.

+I referred to Matplotlib cheatsheets with formatting and syntax for the box plot and scatter plot section of the analyses. (https://matplotlib.org/cheatsheets/)

+I have had weekly tutor sessions with Matthew Werth on Fridays.
+Though we didn't look at the homework assignment specifically, his insight and explanation of matplotlib helped me with this assignment.

 Background
 You've just joined Pymaceuticals, Inc., a new pharmaceutical company that specializes in anti-cancer medications.
 Recently, it began screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.